 While this along makes Abreva a fantastic choice, it may work best when combined with other cold sore treatments that use additional ingredients to treat cold sores—docosanol is the only active ingredient in this cold sore treatment.

-By using skin emollients like aloe vera gel and collagen boosting compounds like hyaluronic acid, Serex improves the underlying integrity of your facial skin and lips.
 This might actually prevent cold sores from happening in the future, because a breakout can occur as a result of damaged skin or lips.

 3. Quantum Health Super Lysine+